Skip to main content

 There are various meanings associated with pussy willow.

-So, if you know anyone who’s been ill and needs a lift to their spirits as they recover, including pussy willow in a gift of Easter flowers could be a good idea.
+If you know someone who has been unwell and would appreciate a thoughtful lift, including pussy willow in a gift of Easter flowers could be a particularly meaningful choice.

 10. Bring the Beauty of Flowers to Your Home at Easter

-As luxury floral designers we have a passion for the way flowers bring the beauty of nature to any space.
+As luxury floral designers we have a passion for the way flowers bring the beauty of nature into any space.

-For spring, these colour palettes often revolve around bright yellows, whites, and pastel shades.
+For spring, these colour palettes often revolve around bright yellows, whites, and pastel shades – all of which are popular choices for Easter flowers.

 Flowers by Blooming Haus

-We also use fresh flowers and foliage from trusted suppliers who are locally based where possible.
+We embrace a variety of colour and scent choices when creating our original Easter flower collections, using fresh flowers and foliage from trusted suppliers who are locally based where possible.

-The result is unique Easter flowers that are excellent for decorating your own personal or commercial space and equally amazing as a thoughtful and creative Easter gift.
+The result is a unique collection that is as beautiful as a decorative display in your home or commercial space as it is as a thoughtful and creative Easter gift.

 Flowers by Blooming Haus

-We also partner with Ecofleet to complete smaller deliveries which help to reduce our carbon footprint.
+We use compostable products, reuse flower packaging, and partner with Ecofleet for smaller deliveries to help reduce our carbon footprint.

 Flowers by Blooming Haus

-look at our shop where you can choose from a collection of expertly produced floral creations.
+Ready to bring colourful Easter flowers to your home or office space?
+Take a look at our shop and choose from a collection of expertly crafted floral creations.

 11. Other Journal Entries You May Find Useful